rocketacademy/basics-beat-that/.github/PULL_REQUEST_TEMPLATE.md

 How many hours did you spend on this assignment?
 3

-Please fill in one error and/or error message you received while working on this assignment.
+Please fill in one error and/or error message you received while working on this assignment. forgot

 What part of the assignment did you spend the most time on? figuring out what global variables to use - especially results